making-books-ren-today/summer_2020_UROP/README.md

 - Brainstorm features to aid analysis:
 	- for assignment 1 (on material features)
 	- for assignments 2-3 (potentially, on English contexts and comparisons)
+- Brainstorm (and put in Slack) questions for our librarians, esp. about vocabularies/data modeling

 ### **Resources**
 - [GitHub tutorials](https://guides.github.com)